-Workshop on preparing a script for a radio programme to propagate a social behaviour or awareness of social issues c.
-Understanding global culture through Drama and Art
+Workshop on preparing a script for a radio programme to propagate a social behaviour or awareness of social issues b.
+Understanding local culture through Drama and Art.

 Perform a drama or dance or music of local culture

 Visit to a local theatre show/performance and write its appreciation and evaluation.